|Mode of study||Vocational Full-time|

-Ideally a pass in a Level 1 qualification or 4 GCSEs at grade 3 or above and demonstrate a clear enthusiasm for music technology and/or performance.
+A minimum of four GCSEs at grade 3 or above or a pass in a level 1 qualification and an ability to demonstrate a clear enthusiasm for music technology and/or performance.

-Why Study here? -- Study on a course that has excellent pass rates – 10% above the national average!
-Study where staff are enthusiastic, highly qualified, and talented and who work in the industry; Develop studio craft in three of our purpose built recording studios running Pro Tools, the industry standard recording platform; Develop skills in live sound using high quality speaker and outboard equipment; Develop sequencing skills using the in our dedicated sequencing suite; Plan, organise and run your own events here at college or in Shrewsbury town; Develop music production techniques on Pro Tools in our dedicated production suite; Have access to a wide array of equipment including: Roland; Drum Machines, Guitar Effects Units, Amplifiers, Loop-stations, Synthesisers, V-Drums and Portable Recorders.
+Where your grades in GCSE maths and English are not at C (4) and above you will have to take these up as part of your programme of study.
+We have achieved a grade 2 ALPS for 2 years in a row, this places us in the top 10% nationally in Music Technology!
+This means our students make outstanding progress meeting and often exceeding their target grades.
+Study where staff are enthusiastic, highly qualified, talented and who work in the industry; Develop studio craft in three of our purpose built recording studios running Pro Tools and Logic Pro X; Develop skills in live sound using high quality PA and outboard equipment; plan, organise and run your own events here at college or in Shrewsbury town; develop music production techniques on Pro Tools or Logic Pro X in our dedicated production suite; have access to a wide array of equipment including: Drum Machines, Guitar Effects Units, Amplifiers, Loop-stations, Synthesisers, V-Drums and Portable Recorders.

 You can apply online via the APPLY NOW button.
 You can also apply for a second, alternative programme of study on the application page.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 342346 or email: firstname.lastname@example.org

 Level 3 Extended Diploma in Music Technology